hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

    :OpenImageDenoise:
       Uses Intel's `Open Image Denoise <https://www.openimagedenoise.org/>`__,
       an AI denoiser.
 Typically provides the highest quality, and is the default.
    :OptiX:
       Uses NVIDIA's OptiX AI denoiser.
       Supports GPU acceleration on some older NVIDIA GPUs where OpenImageDenoise does not.

+      Only available on NVIDIA GPUs when configured in the :ref:`editors_preferences_cycles` user preferences.

 .. _bpy.types.CyclesRenderSettings.use_preview_denoising:
 .. _bpy.types.CyclesRenderSettings.preview_denoiser: